abrahamnash/nft-pos-validator-system/README.md

 ### The Digital Lab

-Validator NFTs work like leased market stalls.
+We're testing this with an NFT-based validator staking system — validator NFTs work like leased market stalls.
 Validators — services or agents providing Sybil-resistant compute (validating AI output, evaluating clients, curating data) — stake NFTs, self-assess their value, pay tax on that value, earn fees, and risk slashing for misconduct.

 | Market Stall | Digital System |
 |---|---|